joshdchang/joshdchang/README.md

 I also like graphic design, and I try to apply that to my websites.
 I guess I'm one of the few people who actually enjoys CSS.

 The main projects I'm working on right now are:
-- A whole new custom CMS for the Yale Daily News (using Qwik)
+- A whole new CMS for the Yale Daily News (using Qwik)
-- A website for the Yale Outdoors club (using Astro and Solid)
+- An app for a fintech startup

 Most of the public repos on my GitHub are from high school, and a bunch of them are broken, but feel free to take a peak around!